tesshuang/currency-app/README.md

 ## Instructions to run the project locally

-In the project directory, you can run:
+In the project directory, you can:

-Use `yarn start` to run or start the project
+Use `yarn start` to run or start the project.

-Use `yarn test` to test the runner
+Use `yarn test` to test the runner.

-User `yarn build` to build the project
+Use `yarn build` to build the project.

 ## Location of deployed application

-You can review the deployed project at [here](https://currency-cad-to-usd.netlify.app/);
+You can review the deployed project at [here](https://currency-cad-to-usd.netlify.app/).